defeo/class-cost/technical-annex.md

 - their proper *design and analysis* requires a deep understanding of the mathematical and algorithmic nature of isogenies.

-Isogeny-based cryptography is the newest of the main paradigms in **post-quantum cryptography**, but has already found some success.
+Isogeny-based cryptography is the newest of the main paradigms in **post-quantum cryptography**, but it has already found some success.
 One early cryptosystem, SIKE, has progressed to the third round of the NIST post-quantum cryptography as an alternate candidate.